First-passage statistics of confined colloids

 in which $T_\mathrm{bulk}^\mathrm{max}$ and $T_\mathrm{conf}^\mathrm{max}$ denote the most-likely FPT in bulk and confined situations, respectively.
-As shown in Fig.~\ref{fig:figure_3}b, the relative time delay -- deduced from FPTDs of both the experiments and Langevin simulations -- increases with the confinement parameter $\Lambda = \frac{ a_\mathrm{p} }{ l_\mathrm{B}}$.
-The experimental and simulated data are consistent with the theoretical prediction (see details in \textbf{SI}).
+As shown in Fig.~\ref{fig:figure_2}b, the relative time delay -- deduced from FPTDs of both the experiments and Langevin simulations -- increases with the confinement parameter $\Lambda = \frac{ a_\mathrm{p} }{ l_\mathrm{B}}$.
+The experimental and simulated data are consistent with the theoretical prediction (see details in \textbf{SI} Sec.6).
 We stress that, in normalized units, the value of the distance $L$ to the target location does not affect this result.
 In summary, the confined wall-parallel target-finding process is bulk-like, but with wall-induced friction slowing down the clock.